 - Tracking URL (token is bolded): http://www.hubspot.com/inbound-marketing-assessment-product/?utm_campaign=Lead%20Nurturing&utm_source=Fall%20Sales%20Campaign

-When the visitor gets to your HubSpot tracked page via a Tracking URL, HubSpot's Sources tool sees the token and separates that traffic out so you can analyze how well the content containing the Tracking URL link performed.
+When the visitor gets to your HubSpot tracked page via a tracking URL, your sources report sees the token and separates that traffic out so you can analyze how well the content containing the tracking URL link performed.

 2. Create a Tracking URL for a landing page

-From the HubSpot Marketing Dashboard, navigate to Reports > Reports Home.
+In your HubSpot Marketing account, navigate to Reports > Reports Home.

 Tracking URL Builder

-Scroll down and click Tracking URL Builder in the side menu.
+Scroll down and click Tracking URL Builder in the lower left menu.

 Create a New Tracking URL

 You'll then be able to create a tracking URL.
-Select Create a New Tracking URL.
+Click Create a New Tracking URL.

-Please note that the page you are linking to in the Tracking URL must have the HubSpot tracking code installed so our Sources tool detects the visit and can bucket the source of the visit appropriately using the token.
+Please note: the page you are linking to in the tracking URL must have the HubSpot tracking code installed so your sources report detects the visit and can bucket the source of the visit appropriately using the token.

 If your page is hosted over https, you can click the gray box with "http://" to toggle the protocol of the tracking URL to https.